Motivation

 Partials

-You can see that the partial is called with three variables, menu
+You can see that the partial is called with three variables, menu, list, and current.

 Let’s look inside what the partial looks like.